DeRozan leads Bulls over Lakers 115-110 in team's return - WHIZ News

 Assistant David Fizdale served as coach on Sunday.

-It also was Los Angeles’ first game without forward Anthony Davis, who sprained his left knee on Friday and is expected to miss four weeks.
+It also was Los Angeles’ first game since forward Anthony Davis sprained his left knee on Friday.
+He is expected to miss four weeks.

+“Obviously we’re doing things on the fly, figuring out how to play with the lineups we have and the people we have available,” Westbrook said.
+“New guys are stepping in here, so we’ve got to do what we can.
+That’s it.
+You’ve just got to play hard and let the rest take care of itself.”

 Chicago led nearly the entire first half and by as much as 10 points before taking a 61-59 halftime lead.
-The Lakers took a 65-64 lead early in the third quarter on a floater by Isaiah Thomas.
+The Lakers went ahead 65-64 early in the third quarter on a floater by Isaiah Thomas.

 The teams traded baskets and leads for the remainder of the quarter before Los Angeles took an 84-83 advantage into the fourth.